-The area also includes the Waupun Correctional Institution, a maximum-security facility operated by the Wisconsin Department of Corrections.
-It is located on the south side of Main Street in downtown Waupun.
+The area also includes the Waupun Correctional Institution, a maximum-security facility operated by the Wisconsin Department of Corrections, located south of Main Street.
 Per the Waupun Correctional Institution Factsheet of June 2021, the inmate population was 934 with 441 staff.